drapergem/draper/README.md

 This means that you can just replace `@article` with `article` in your views and you'll have access to an ArticleDecorator object instead.
-In your controller you can continue to use the `article` instance variable to manipulate the model - for example, `article.comments.build` to add a new blank comment for a form.
+In your controller you can continue to use the `article` to manipulate the model - for example, `article.comments.build` to add a new blank comment for a form.

 ## Testing